-Unique Entity Identifier (UEI) - See DUNS
+Unique Entity Identifier (UEI) - S A new, non-proprietary identifier number

 Unallowable Activity: An activity that results in costs that do not meet the general criteria outlined in the Federal Uniform Guidance, Appendix G, Section A, Provision C-1 or the grant award.
 These unallowable costs are costs that do not provide a benefit to the grant programs specific purpose or are considered not acceptable charges as a matter of public policy.